 Fairfax County Government Resources

 The Fairfax County Department of Health has established a COVID-19 data dashboard, which displays up-to-date case information in the Fairfax Health District.
 The dashboard features maps and graphic displays organized by locality, combined ZIP codes, race and ethnicity, as well as age.
 It also features a case trajectory and curve of new cases.
 Click here to view the dashboard.

 Click here for an interactive map of grocery stores in and around the 41st District that offer exclusive shopping hours for seniors.

-On Monday, May 18th, DMV will re-open 11 locations outside of Northern Virginia with limited services available by appointment only.
+DMV has opened a number of locations with limited services available by appointment only.
 Click here to view precautionary measures the DMV is taking to protect the health of those seeking critical in-person services.

 To accommodate social distancing and minimize volume, appointments will be required and available for select services.
 If customers can conduct their transaction online or by mail, they should continue to do so.

 Appointments can be made by visiting www.dmvNOW.com/appt or by calling 804-497-7100.

 Acting U.S. Secretary of Homeland Security Chad Wolf issued a statement extending the REAL ID enforcement deadline from Oct 1, 2020 to Oct 1, 2021.

 Virginia Railway Express